jakobhoeg/shadcn-chat/packages/cli/readme.md

 A CLI for adding **chat** components to your project.

+# Documentation

+Check out the full documentation and API reference [here](https://docs-shadcn-chat.vercel.app/).

 # Installation

-Check out the full documentation and API reference [here](https://docsshadcn-chat.vercel.app/).

 > Some of the components rely on [shadcn-ui](https://ui.shadcn.com/docs/installation), so make sure to have it installed.